garciart/pipeline-demo/01-podman-network/01-podman-network.md

     # Pull a Docker or Podman image.
 For this demo, you will use AlmaLinux 8
     FROM almalinux:8

-    # Ensure system is up-to-date
+    # Ensure the system is up-to-date
     RUN yum -y update &&\
         yum -y upgrade &&\
         yum -y clean all &&\